Skip to main content

 2 mentions Positive Neutral Negative

-The humor in the game is highlighted by the quirky personalities of the datacubes and amusing advertisements, as well as the comedic situations that arise from managing damaged power cells during combat, adding a lighthearted touch to gameplay.
+The humor in the game is highlighted through the quirky personalities of the datacubes and amusing advertisements, as well as the comedic situations that arise from managing damaged power cells during combat, adding a lighthearted touch to gameplay.

 • “The datacubes in Tyrian had personality, whether it was the characters or the funny little ads.”